shy2net/nestjs-angular-starter/README.md

 ### How the API works

 I would first recommend you to read the [introduction of NestJS](https://docs.nestjs.com/).
-As it will explain really good how the decorators help make your express app easier to write, maintain and faster for development.
+As it will explain really the architecture and will help you make your express app easier to write, maintain and faster for development.

+We will use the terms 'Module', 'Service' and other NestJS related stuff, so please make sure to read about them before diving into this README.
+To sum it up, if you have experience with Angular, NestJS is basically the same (just for server side).

 Within this template, NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/controllers/api.controller`.